 A diverse selection of investment options is important to ensure every participant has suitable choices to help meet his or her retirement goals.
-Whether you are new to investing or are a well-seasoned investor, the Program has the right solution for everyone in your firm.
-The Program’s investments are designed into three simple tiers, all of which are available to participants in the Program no matter what type of investor you are.
+The Program has options for a variety of investors.
+The Program’s platform of investments is designed into three simple tiers, all of which are available no matter what type of participant you are.

 Generally speaking, Retirement Date Funds target a certain date range for retirement, or the date the investor plans to start withdrawing money.
 Investors can select the Fund that corresponds to their anticipated retirement date or the point in time when they plan to start withdrawing money.
 These funds are designed to rebalance to a more conservative investment approach as the target date nears.
 An investment in a Retirement Date Fund is not guaranteed from investment loss at any time, including on or after the target date.

 Brokerage services provided by TD Ameritrade, Inc., member FINRA/SIPC.
 TD Ameritrade is a trademark jointly owned by TD Ameritrade IP Company, Inc. and The Toronto-Dominion Bank.
 Used with permission.

-The risk factors that pertain to investment in the Funds are described in detail in the description of each Fund included in the Program Annual Disclosure Document (April 2016), which is available to you.
+The risk factors that pertain to investment in the Funds are described in detail in the description of each Fund included in the Annual Disclosure Document (April 2018) which is available to you.
 These risk factors may include, but are not limited to, risks of investing in equity securities, risks of investing in equity securities of non-U.S. companies and smaller companies, interest rate risk applicable to investment in fixed-income securities, credit risk applicable to investment in fixed-income securities, including those of lower credit quality, risks of investing in REITs, risk of reliance on industry research, risks of investing in U.S. Government obligations, risks related to securities lending, risk of TBA commitments, risk of “when-issued” securities, risks related to market disruptions and governmental interventions, risks associated with structure of the collective trust, and risks associated with commodity investments and derivatives.